Cossack Hetmanate: Pereyaslav Agreement

-Russian protectorate
+The unreliability of the alliance with the Crimean Khanate compelled Khmelnytsky to seek foreign assistance in the struggle against Warsaw.
+Among the candidates willing to accept the Cossacks under their protection, the hetman considered Ottoman Sultan Mehmed and Muscovite Tsar Alexis.
+After prolonged negotiations, the Cossack side chose the latter.

 After the Crimean Tatars betrayed the Cossacks for the third time in 1653, Khmelnytsky realized he could no longer rely on Ottoman support against Poland, and he was forced to turn to Tsardom of Russia for help.
 Final attempts to negotiate took place in January 1654 in the town of Pereiaslav between Khmelnytsky with Cossack leaders and the Tsar's ambassador, Vasiliy Buturlin.
+At the Pereiaslav Council, Khmelnytsky and the Cossack elite swore allegiance to the tsar in exchange for recognition of the Hetmanate’s self-government and the declaration of war against the Polish–Lithuanian Commonwealth.

+Additional conditions of the Muscovite–Cossack alliance were set out in the March Articles, which were signed by the hetman later that same year.
 The treaty was concluded in April in Moscow by the Cossacks Samiilo Bohdanovych-Zarudny and Pavlo Teteria, and by Aleksey Trubetskoy, Vasilii Buturlin, and other boyars.
 As a result of the treaty, the Zaporozhian Host became an autonomous Hetmanate within the Russian state.
 The treaty also led to the Russo-Polish War of 1654–1667.